exonum/exonum-doc/src/get-started/migrate-service.md

 `LinearMigrations` type allows to choose which script(s) to execute given the initial service version.
-The provided migration scripts are associated with a semantic version for service data after migration.
+The provided migration scripts are associated with a semantic version for the service data after migration.
 In our case, we have a single script, which we’ve just defined; it is associated with version 0.2.0.

 ## Testing Migrations